-Democratic presidential candidate Pete Buttigieg and his husband, Chasten Glezman, together have a six-figure student loan debt, but the two are far from being the only Americans who grapple with owing money.
+Democratic presidential candidate Pete Buttigieg and his husband, Chasten Glezman, together have a six-figure student loan debt, a point he touched on in Thursday's Democratic primary debate.

 If elected, Buttigieg, 37, the mayor of South Bend, Ind., would likely be the first president with student loan debt.

 Buttigieg has been open on the campaign trail about his and his husband’s student loan debt.
 The mayor graduated from Harvard University in 2004, then won a Rhodes scholarship and graduated from Oxford in 2007.
 The presidential hopeful told Vice he was able to get through school without much debt but his husband racked up student loans while getting his bachelor’s and master’s degrees.